-More so, studies suggest that self-esteem influences success in a career and overall satisfaction in the workplace.
+Moreover, studies suggest that self-esteem influences success in a career and overall satisfaction in the workplace.
 Additionally, the study found that high self-esteem impacts job stressors, employment rates, job resources, and income.
 In short, partaking in a career that you can rest assured is steady will impact your overall confidence in your work.

-Your Divorce May be the Start of A Steady Career
+Your Divorce May Be the Start of A Steady Career

 Divorce is an impactful and often heartbreaking experience.
 A relational split does not have to be entirely harmful despite a divorce’s stress and hurt.
 As you take time to heal post-divorce, take some time to analyze your wants, needs, and career goals.
 However hurtful it may be, your divorce may positively impact your life by encouraging you to pursue a steady career that utilizes your passions.